 A separate grant is also available for conservation studies and fees for architects, engineers and other professional consultants for services undertaken prior to the tendering and construction phase of the conservation project.
-These include preparation of feasibility studies, architectural and engineering assessments, historic structure reports, concept plans, preservation plans, architectural drawings and designs associated with the conservation of the historic place.
+These include preparation of feasibility studies, architectural and engineering assessments, historic structure reports, concept plans, preservation plans and architectural drawings and designs associated with the conservation of the historic place.

-The maximum matching grant for studies and professional services for Provincial Historic Resources, Municipal Historic Resources and Indigenous Historic Places is \$25,000.
+The maximum matching grant is \$25,000.